MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-Anchorages/part-110-Anchorage-Regulations/subpart-B-Anchorage-Grounds/section-110.230.md

 (ii) [Reserved]

-(2) *Bellingham Bay Anchorages* - (i) *General Anchorage.* The waters of Bellingham Bay within a circular area with a radius of 2,000 yards, having its center at latitude 48°44′14.39″, longitude 122°32′26.62″.
+(2) *Bellingham Bay Anchorages*—(i) *General Anchorage.* The waters of Bellingham Bay within a circular area with a radius of 2,000 yards, having its center at latitude 48°44′14.39″, longitude 122°32′26.62″.

 (ii) *Explosives Anchorage.* The waters of Bellingham Bay within a circular area with a radius of 1,000 yards, having its center at latitude 48°42′47.39″, longitude 122°33′41.62″.

-(3) *Port Townsend Anchorages.* (i) *Fair weather explosives anchorage area.* A circular area having a radius of 300 yards, whose center is at latitude 48°06′25.30″, longitude 122°43′50.60″.
+(3) *Port Townsend Anchorages*—(i) *Fair weather explosives anchorage area.* A circular area having a radius of 300 yards, whose center is at latitude 48°06′25.30″, longitude 122°43′50.60″.

 (ii) *Foul weather explosives anchorage area.* A circular area having a radius of 300 yards, whose center is at latitude 48°04′4.33″, longitude 122°44′56.60″.